-- Start by selecting the tank for the project.
-Consider door openings and ceiling heights.
+- Select your tank consider door openings and ceiling heights.

 - Refer to our coil chart below to see how many coils will fit into your tank.
 You can tell us where to place the coils later and we’ll do a sign-off drawing for you.

-- Determine if you would like the tank to be topcoated with R-16 spray on insulation.
-Consider door openings and ceiling heights.
-Topcoat will add approximately 6” to the diameter and 3” to the overall height of the tank.
+- Determine if you would like the tank to be top-coated with R-16 spray on insulation.
+Consider door openings and ceiling heights knowing that topcoat will add approximately 6” to the diameter and 3” to the overall height of the tank.

-- Please check our solar calculator which will help you see if what you have chosen will produce your desired results.
-The calculator will not tell you what to use.
-It will tell you the results of what you have chosen.
+Please check our solar calculator which will help you if your chosen product can produce your desired results.
+The solar calculator is designed to confirm your choice on number of coils and tank size.
+It is not intended to guide you on what to use, but it will tell you “If” you choose “X”, your outcome will be “Y”.